loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 You can then go to `Submit`.
 You will be prompted to create a submitting group.

 :::note
-To successfully create a submitting group you will need to be able to access `127.0.0.1` on port `8079` (if you are running this on a remote machine you will need to set up port forwarding).
+To successfully create a submitting group you will need to be able to access `127.0.0.1` on port `8079` (if you are running this on a remote machine you will need to set up port forwarding for this port too!).
 :::